keu/docs/astro/modify-cluster.md

 - A Cluster on Astro.
 - Permission from your team.

-If you don't have a Cluster on Astro, follow [Install Astro on AWS](install-aws.md).
+If you don't have a Cluster on Astro, follow the instructions to [Install Astro on AWS](install-aws.md) or [GCP](install-gcp.md).
 If you have an existing Cluster and are interested in creating additional Clusters, read [Create a Cluster](create-cluster.md).

 ## Step 1: Submit a Request to Astronomer

-To modify an existing Cluster in your Organization, first verify that the change you want to make is supported by reading [AWS Resource Reference](resource-reference-aws.md).
+To modify an existing Cluster in your Organization, first verify that the change you want to make is supported by reading the resource reference documentation for either [AWS](resource-reference-aws.md) or [GCP](resource-reference-gcp.md).
 Then, reach out to [Astronomer Support](https://support.astronomer.io).

 ## Step 2: Confirm with Astronomer